 - Timing – The timing of the clean-up should be a firm commitment.
 No vague promise to get the job done sooner.

 - Money – Northstar should have financial backing and insurance to cover all costs and contingencies if things do not go as planned.
+The added money should be available until all the work is done.

 Vermonters should not face the risk of a deal being approved only to find that the deal goes sour when the new owner does a poor job or goes belly up and leaves Vermonters with yet another polluted industrial site.
-The clean-up of Vermont Yankee should set an exemplary model and offer more than vague promises.
+The clean-up of Vermont Yankee should set an exemplary model and offer more than vague or unenforceable promises.
 It should instead demonstrate real action that reverses the sad legacy of industrial pollution.